GiorgioMotorola/Rate-Your-Music-Top-500-Albums/README.md

 # Top 500 Albums According to rateyourmusic.com Users

 http://www.Rateyourmusic.com is one of the largest music databases and communities online.
 Users can sign up and rate albums they have listened to between 1-5 stars.
-I located a .tsv file off of https://data.world/notgibs/rateyourmusic-top500-albums and converted it to a .JSON file.
+I located a .tsv file off of https://data.world/notgibs/rateyourmusic-top500-albums that contained the Top 500 albums of all time according to RYM users and converted it to a .JSON file.

 In order to demonstrate making a RESTful API call, I put the .JSON file in a Git Hub repository.
 The program receives the .JSON response body and then deserializes it to allow the user to parse thru the data: